shrinalawade/Web-Scrapping-Using-BeautifulSoup/README.md

 # Web-Scrapping-Using-BeautifulSoup
-A simple BeautifulSoup implementation in python for scrapping country wise GeoJSON from URL-'http://code.highcharts.com/mapdata/'

-A simple tutorial that elaborates the use of BeautifulSoup to extract Country wise GEO JSON from a website
+A simple tutorial that elaborates the use of BeautifulSoup to extract Country wise GEO JSON from a URL-'http://code.highcharts.com/mapdata/'

 Steps to RUN:
 1. Clone or download the repository in a zip file format.